wilsonrljr/sysidentpy/docs/en/user-guide/how-to/array-api-dispatch.md

 **Device Preservation**

-When the input data lives on a specific device (e.g., `cuda:0` for PyTorch, or a specific GPU for CuPy), SysIdentPy preserves that device throughout the entire computation.
-Intermediate arrays, results, and predictions are created on the same device as the inputs.
-There is no implicit data transfer between CPU and GPU, which avoids the performance penalty of memory copies.
+When the input data lives on a specific device (e.g., `cuda:0` for PyTorch, or a specific GPU for CuPy), SysIdentPy preserves that device on backend-native paths such as `fit()` and 1-step prediction.
+Intermediate arrays created through the helper layer stay on the same device as the inputs.

+For non-NumPy backends, sequential prediction modes (`steps_ahead=None` and `steps_ahead > 1`) currently execute through a NumPy/CPU fallback and then convert the final predictions back to the original namespace and device.
+This keeps the public result aligned with the caller backend without pretending that those sequential paths are end-to-end GPU executions today.

 **Ecosystem Alignment**